-11. This Recommendation was rated 'LC' by the Examiners.
+- 16. This Recommendation was rated 'LC' by the Examiners.
 The Examiners recommended that the requirement for the IC & IB and MTC to keep business correspondence for third parties for at least five years following termination of the account should be explicitly stated in law or regulation and the P&Gs should reflect a mandatory requirement as it relates to this matter.
-With regard to this recommendation, the Authorities have indicated that the NOIS has been revised to address this (draft NOIS discussed above) and the measure has been incorporated in the P&G for IC & IB and for MTC.
+With regard to this recommendation, the Authorities indicated for the previous follow-up report, that the NOIS has been revised to address this (draft NOIS discussed above) and the measure has been incorporated in the P&G for IC & IB and for MTC.
 A review of the P&G for IC & IB and MTC reflect that a mandatory requirement has been added with regard to this measure at section II.3 of the respective P&Gs.
-The recommendation is only partially compliant to the extent that the measure appears in the P&G for IC & IB and the P&G for MTC and the fact that the measure is still in draft in the NOIS.
-With regard to the recommendation that all information (business correspondence) is available on a timely basis to domestic competent authorities should be included in law or regulation, the Authorities have indicated that the measure is part of the draft NOIS, and that it has already been included in the relevant P&Gs.
+To this report, the authorities updated that the draft revision of the NOIS has been submitted by the Council of Ministers to the Advisory Council and thereafter, to the Parliament.
+The recommendation is only partially compliant to the extent that the measure appears in the P&G for IC & IB and the P&G for MTC and the fact that the measure is still in draft in the NOIS. - 17.
+With regard to the recommendation that all information (business correspondence) is available on a timely basis to domestic competent authorities should be included in law or regulation, the Authorities have indicated that the measure is part of the draft NOIS which is in the process of approval described in the last paragraph, and that it has already been included in the relevant P&Gs.
 This Recommendation has not been fully met.